Erasmus Courses for Teachers in Strasbourg, France

-The Petite France was the district of millers, tanners, and fishermen.
+Petite France was the district of millers, tanners, and fishermen.
 Its half-timbered houses, narrow streets, and waterfront areas give it a romantic, intimate atmosphere.
 This area looks like a small, picturesque Alsacian town in the heart of a big city.
-You cannot visit Strasbourg without taking a walk down the lovely little streets of Petite France or sitting at a cafe and enjoying a drink while contemplating the Rhine river.
+You cannot visit Strasbourg without taking a walk down the lovely little streets of Petite France or sitting at a cafe and enjoying a drink while contemplating the Rhine River.

 Also known as the German imperial district, Neustadt means “new city” in German.
 It was built at the turn of the 20th century, after the Prussian annexation.
 The Neustadt area is a UNESCO World Heritage site since 2017 and boasts an outstanding architectural heritage.

 5) European Parliament

 The European District symbolizes the reconciliation and cooperation between France and Germany.
 It has several beautiful contemporary buildings such as the famous European Parliament.
 Thanks to this prominent institution, Strasbourg is the legislative and democratic capital of the European Union.

 The Alsatian countryside is beautiful.
 A few kilometers outside of Strasbourg, the Route des Vins, or Wine Route, is a route that stretches through the vineyards of Alsace and several beautiful towns.
 These colorful little towns with timbered houses are a must-see.
 The Wine route is an incredible, authentic experience you will definitely enjoy.
 And while you’re at it, indulge yourself with a taste of the best Alsatian white wines such as Sylvaner or Gewurztraminer.

 Alsace has some picturesque towns you need to visit: Obernai, Riquewihr, Eguisheim, and Kaysersberg are probably the best examples of these beautiful Alsatian towns and are definitely worth the trip.